 The Bodhisatta knew that the greedy commander-in-chief must have turned the king against him, and he didn’t know what to do about it.
 While the Bodhisatta lay on his bed at home pondering the problem, the throne of Indra, king of the gods, became warm, and he divined that the Bodhisatta was in trouble.
 Indra went to the Bodhisatta’s house and asked how he could help.
 After hearing what the king was up to, Indra created a royal park on par with those in heaven.
 The king was surprised when, the next morning, the Bodhisatta brought him to see the magnificent new park.
 The commander-in-chief devised another impossible task; creating a lake possessing the seven precious jewels by the next day.
 And again, Indra came to earth to save the Bodhisatta by building a heavenly lake with a thousand islands and blooming lotuses of five colors.
 Next, the schemers asked for a house made of ivory, and then for a jewel suitable for the house.
 Again, Indra created both.

-At this point the commander-in-chief realized the Bodhisatta was getting divine assistance of some sort, so they adjusted their strategy.
-The Bodhisatta’s next task was to find a park warden who had all four virtues, something not even a god can just make.
-The Bodhisatta was dejected because he knew Indra could not complete this task for him.
-He decided it would be better to die a lonely death out in the wilderness than to die at the hand of a man, so he walked away from the city.
+At this point, the commander-in-chief realized the Bodhisatta was getting divine assistance of some sort, so they adjusted their strategy.
+The Bodhisatta’s next task was to find a park-keeper who had all four virtues,1The four virtues used in this story are not the four perfect virtues discussed by the Buddha. something not even a god could just make.
+The Bodhisatta was dejected because he was sure that Indra could not complete this task for him.
+He felt it would be better to die a lonely death out in the wilderness than to die at the hands of a man, so he walked away from the city.
 Eventually he took a seat under a tree and reflected on goodness while waiting to die.

 In the Lifetime of the Buddha